Melchor Rodríguez García: Trial and imprisonment

 After the war, Rodríguez did not escape the repression that the defeated suffered.
 He was arrested and tried twice by court martial.
 After an acquittal in the first trial, the prosecutor appealed.
 Rodríguez received a sentence of twenty years and one day, of which he served four years.
-It is worth highlighting, at this second Council of War, the attitude of General Agustín Muñoz Grandes, whom Rodríguez had saved, with other military prisoners, during the war.
+At this second Council of War, General Agustín Muñoz Grandes, whom Rodríguez had saved, with other military prisoners, during the war spoke in favor of Rodríguez and possibly saved his life.
 At the end of the Council of War, during which the prosecutor requested the death penalty for Rodríguez, the prosecutor asked if anyone present had anything to allege.
 Muñoz stood, introduced himself as a Lieutenant General in the Army, and with his testimony presented thousands of signatures of people whom Rodríguez had saved, in some cases at Rodríguez's personal risk.
 Rodríguez was in the Porlier prison and in the El Puerto de Santa María prison, from which he was provisionally released in 1944.

+After his release he continued to work for the CNT and focused on support and activism for prisoners under Franco, for which he was again imprisoned several times.

 Death

 He died on 14 February 1972, in Madrid, Spain.
 He was buried at the San Justo cemetery.
 At the funeral, hundreds of people gathered, including figures from the dictatorship and fellow anarchists.
-For the only time during Francisco Franco's regime, burial included an anarchist flag.
+For the only time during Francisco Franco's regime, a burial included an anarchist flag.